soopertramp/soopertramp/README.md

      Data Science and Machine learning,
-     particulary interested in Data Wrangling (Cleaning the data fascinates me), Exploratory Data Analysis (Without this how can i Live) and Mostly in the field of Classical Machine Learning field (For Now)
+     particulary interested in Data Wrangling (Cleaning the data fascinates me), Exploratory Data Analysis (Without this how can i Live) and Mostly in the field of Classical Machine Learning (For Now)

  🌱 I’m currently learning: